thunderbird/thunderbird-android/docs/architecture/adr/README.md

 1. **Proposed**: The ADR is under consideration.
 2. **Accepted**: The decision described in the ADR has been accepted and should be adhered to, unless it is superseded by another ADR.
 3. **Rejected**: The decision described in the ADR has been rejected.
-4. **Deprecated**: The decision described in the ADR is no longer relevant due to changes in system context.
-5. **Superseded**: The decision described in the ADR has been replaced by another decision.
+4. **Superseded**: The decision described in the ADR has been replaced by another decision.

 Each ADR will have a status indicating its current life-cycle stage.
 An ADR can be updated over time, either to change the status or to add more information.